Tommy’s is the largest charity carrying out research into pregnancy loss and premature birth in the UK.

 Our research means babies are born healthy every day who would otherwise be lost.
 But pregnancy loss and prematurity still cause heartbreak for millions of families - killing 1 in 4 babies.
 We exist to change that.

 Our research network is now one of the biggest in Europe.
 Hundreds of doctors and midwives work together across the Tommy’s research centre network to improve the safety of pregnancy and birth for mother and baby.

 We run specialist clinics

-Button: At these centres we have specialist clinics that care for women at risk of pregnancy complications, and where couples have the opportunity to participate in some of our research trials.
+We have clinics at each of out research centres that care for women at risk of pregnancy complications or loss, and where couples have the opportunity to participate in some of our research trials.

 Tommy’s exists to save babies’ lives.
 That’s why we give over £1.5 million every year to our four research centres to carry out vital work on preventing pregnancy loss.

 In addition to our core work on miscarriage, stillbirth, preterm birth and pre-eclampsia, Tommy’s also funds projects that research the effects of lifestyle and well-being on pregnancy and on the later life of the child.

 Tommy's clinics allow us to translate our cutting-edge research into cutting-edge care, and help us connect to women eligible to take part in our clinical trials.